Estimation and inference for the Wasserstein distance between mixing measures in topic models: Inference for the Wasserstein distance between mixing measures in topic models, under the General Regime

 \section{Inference for the Wasserstein distance between mixing measures in topic models, under the General Regime}

-We follow the program outlined in the Introduction and begin by giving our general strategy towards obtaining a $\sqrt{N}$ asymptotic limit for a distance estimate.
-As in the Introduction, we let $N_i = N_j = N$ purely for notational convenience.
+We follow the program outlined in the Introduction and begin by giving our general strategy towards obtaining a $\sqrt{N}$ asymptotic limit for a distance estimate. { Throughout this section $K$ is considered fixed, and does not grow with $n$ or $N$.
+However, the dictionary size $p$ is allowed to depend on both $n$ and $N$.} As in the Introduction, we let $N_i = N_j = N$ purely for notational convenience.
 We let $\widetilde \alpha^{(i)}$ and $\widetilde \alpha^{(j)}$ be (pseudo) estimators of $\alpha^{(i)}$ and $\alpha^{(j)}$, that we will motivate below, and give formally in \eqref{def_alpha_td}.
 Using the Kantorovich-Rubinstein dual formulation of $W(\balpha^{(i)}, \balpha^{(j)}; d)$ (see, \cref{whynot}), we propose distance estimates of the type

 for

 constructed, for concreteness, relative to the estimator $\wh A$ described in Section \ref{sec_background_topic_models}. \cref{LT_SWD}, stated below, and proved in \cref{app_proof_LT_SWD}, gives our general approach to inference for $W(\balpha^{(i)}, \balpha^{(j)}; d)$ based on $\wt W$.